dougeby/IntuneDocs/InTuneDocs/prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

     If an error occurs, see [Error messages](prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md#BKMK_Error) for help.

 3. The wrapped app is saved in the output folder you specified previously.
 You can now upload the app into [!INCLUDE[wit_nextref](./includes/wit_nextref_md.md)] and associate it with a mobile application management policy.
-To learn more, see [Deploy apps to mobile devices in Microsoft Intune - deleted](deploy-apps-to-mobile-devices-in-microsoft-intune---deleted.md).

     > [!IMPORTANT]
     > You must upload the app as a new app.
 You cannot update an older, unwrapped version of the app.